dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 * If the NNS proposal is rejected, the SNS launch is aborted and the dapp’s control is handed back to the original developers of the dapp.

-If successful, at the end of stage, we the following has changed:
+If successful, at the end of stage, the following has changed:

 #### Table 1